 EDGE is a globally focused microschool serving 9th - 12th grade students residing within Liberty Public Schools.
-EDGE will open to students in the 2021-2022 school year.
+EDGE opened to students in the 2021-2022 school year.
 Check out A Day at EDGE for more insight into learning at EDGE.

 What makes EDGE a revolutionary way to do high school?